Pylons/pyramid/docs/narr/urldispatch.rst

-A path segment (an individual item between ``/`` characters in the path) may either be a literal string (e.g. ``foo``) *or* it may be a segment replacement marker (e.g. ``:foo``).
-A segment replacement marker is in the format ``:name``, where this means "accept any characters up to the next slash and use this as the ``name`` matchdict value."
+A path segment (an individual item between ``/`` characters in the path) may either be a literal string (e.g. ``foo``) *or* it may be a segment replacement marker (e.g. ``:foo``) or a certain combination of both.

+A segment replacement marker is in the format ``:name``, where this means "accept any characters up to the next nonalphaunumeric character and use this as the ``name`` matchdict value."
 For example, the following pattern defines one literal segment ("foo") and two dynamic segments ("baz", and "bar"):

 .. code-block:: text